Compressive Sampling of Ensembles of Correlated Signals

-As will be shown later, we observe the signal ensemble $\x_c(t)$ through a limited set of random projections, and recover the latent signals, and the subspace from these few random projections by solving a nuclear norm minimization program.
+As will be shown later, we observe the signal ensemble $\mX_c(t)$ through a limited set of random projections, and signal recovery is achieved by a nuclear norm minimization program.
 A related work \cite{mantzel2014compressed} considers the case when given a few random projections of a signal, we find out the subspace to which it belongs by solving a series of least-squares programs.